podlove/radiator/guides/Files.md

 ## Cover Images & User Avatars

-Images are referenced directly in the schemas they are used, as they are always 1:1 relationships.
+Images are referenced in the schemas they are used as they are 1:1 relationships.

 They are: